porterbmoody/porterbmoody.github.io/blog/about.md

 I love programming in python, r, SQL, and learing about statistics, machine learning algorithms.
 Linear algebra is the most fascination math topic I have ever studied.

 The purpose of this blog is to share some of those findings and insights I come accross that may help someone getting a fuller grasp of the gospel, history or any topic in between.
-Another purpose is
+Another purpose is to help people realize that there actually is a Balm in Gilead.